Stilwell, Oklahoma: Highways

-Stilwell sits at the confluence of two highways, U.S. Highway 59 and Oklahoma State Highway 51.
+Stilwell sits at the confluence of three highways, U.S. Highway 59 and Oklahoma State Highways 51 and 100.

 Pedestrian and cycling

 There are minimal pedestrian facilities in Stilwell.
 Almost all city streets do not have sidewalks, aside from a few of the oldest streets in the downtown area.
 Many of these sidewalks are in disrepair.
 There are no paved pathways outside parks and there is no cycling infrastructure in the town.
 Almost all errands require an automobile, according to Walk Score, an online, independently calculated walkability index that, based on a number of metrics, provides a score on how walkable an area is.

 Public transportation

 There is a limited on-demand transit service in the town, privately operated by the KI BOIS Area Transit System.
 Though the service is open to the public, it is not widely used and its primary purpose is to provide low-cost rides to disadvantaged, elderly and impoverished Stilwell residents.
 There are no fixed bus routes, intercity buses or passenger rail services in Stilwell.